golioth/golioth-openthread-demo-docs/website/docs/intro.md

 ## What is this Demo all about?

-This is a place where you're going to learn about Golioth features and how to create Thread networks by playing with hardware.
+This is a place where you're going to learn about Golioth features and how to create a network of Thread devices by playing with hardware.

 ### System diagram

 ![Thread_System_Diagram](Thread_system_Diagram.png)

+## What is Thread?

+Thread (and the OpenThread implementation we are using here) is a networking protocol built on top of 802.15.4.
+It handles the network setup and meshing of small devices using 2.4 GHz radios.
+Once the network is set up, each device on the mesh network will have it's own IPv6 address and be speaking using CoAP (a transport layer) over UDP.

+Because Golioth has CoAP-based API endpoints on the web, and we can now talk directly to the IPv6 addressed devices, it's possible to use the Golioth console as a management platform for Thread based devices!

+### High Level Video overview

+[Smart Home Protocols](https://www.youtube.com/channel/UCrVLgIniVg6jW38uVqDRIiQ) made this video showcasing how Thread works, especially in a consumer setting

+<iframe width="560" height="315" src="https://www.youtube.com/embed/0JC4tNe0OS4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## How can you use this material after training is over?